wensley-rushing/opensees-gallery/content/en/examples/Example8/index.md

 A solution algorithm of type Newton is used for the problem.
 The solution algorithm uses a ConvergenceTest which tests convergence on the norm of the energy increment vector.
 Five static load steps are performed.

+## Dynamics

-Subsequent to the static analysis, the wipeAnalysis and remove loadPatern commands are used to remove the nodal loads and create a new analysis.
+Following the static analysis, the `wipeAnalysis` and `remove` commands are used to remove the nodal loads and create a new analysis.
 The nodal displacements have not changed.
 However, with the external loads removed the structure is no longer in static equilibrium.

 The integrator for the dynamic analysis if of type GeneralizedMidpoint with \(\alpha = 0.5\).
 This choice is uconditionally stable and energy